 Giles Norman is one of Ireland's leading photographers, renowned for his collection of black and white images.
-As he prepares to launch a new collection of images dedicated to Cork's Beara Peninsula, he talks to us about working alone, capturing the elusive beauty of the Irish landscape and how little you need to get started yourself.
+He talks to us about working alone, capturing the elusive beauty of the Irish landscape and how little you need to get started yourself.
 All photographs by Giles Norman.

 How did you first decide to become a professional photographer?

 I picked up my first camera when I was 15 years old.
 It was for a school project, but it wasn't until I received my first serious camera (Pentax K1000) for my 18th birthday that I began to think that I might make a career out of being a photographer.
 My love for photography was immediate; I instantly felt comfortable with a camera in my hand.
 I discovered that photography was the perfect medium for me to be creative; the instant creativity of photography is very appealing for someone with a short attention span (like me!).
 I'm somebody who loves to be constantly on the move, and I like how photography allows you to instantly capture a subject, and keep moving.
 When I finally had my own darkroom, the instant gratification of photography was heightened even more.

 Why did you choose the Irish landscape as your preferred subject to photograph?